kyleanicholson/learn-programming-notes/javascript/Modules.md

 ES6 modules support both named exports (for exporting multiple values) and default exports (for a single value export per module).
 The article provides examples of how to use these exports and how to import them in other modules.

+Advantages of using modules, include code reuse, ease of maintenance, and improved project organization.
+It also touches on the significance of not polluting the global scope and how ES6 modules facilitate this best practices